Guibourtia ehie (black hyedua)

 This species at Kew

 Pressed and dried specimens of Guibourtia ehie are held in Kew’s Herbarium, where they are available to researchers from around the world by appointment.
-The details, including an image, of one of these specimens can be seen online in the Herbarium Catalogue.
+The details, including an image (pictured above), of one of these specimens can be seen online in the Herbarium Catalogue.

 Specimens of the wood and bark of black hyedua are held in Kew’s Economic Botany Collection, available to researchers by appointment.